 Curry Fish Balls

-The iconic Macau snack!
-The delicious but simple Pork Chop Bun or “Chu Pa Bao” as we locals call it.
-Although you can find pork chop buns on almost every corner of the city and few places in Taipa Village, Tai Lei Loi Kei, is allegedly the origin of this genius invention, is one of the more famous stalls and well worth the short line up.
-Don’t worry- the line moves quick and its delicious!
+Everyone knows about this iconic Macau snack!
+The delicious but simple Pork Chop Bun or “Chu Pa Bao”, as we locals call it, is found on almost every corner of the city and a few places in Taipa Village, but Tai Lei Loi Kei, is allegedly the origin of this delicious street snack.
+It’s been around since I was a kid and it’s the first place I tried back in 1992.
+It’s now become a destination all of its own, with crowds of visitors lining up each day to try one.
+It’s well worth the short line, but don’t worry – the line moves quick and it’s delicious!

 Portuguese Egg Tart